fermeregali/campfut/README.md

-Sure!
-Here's a comprehensive and creative README for your GitHub repository:

----

 # Team Search API with PHP and MySQL

 Welcome to the **Team Search API** project!
 This repository contains a basic example of an API built with PHP and MySQL,